rpatterson/sentry-syslog/README.rst

 #.
 Logs the Python message to be handled by the `Sentry's Python logging integration`_

 This can be used, for example, with `Rsyslog's omprog output module`_ as the `binary` to selectively forward a system's syslog messages to Sentry as events.
+See the `example omprog configuration`_.

 .. _RFC 5424 IETF Syslog Protocol: https://tools.ietf.org/html/rfc5424